vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/086/46_asarji_skambho.md

 In d yádi would be best read yád *ī, both for sense and for meter, since an opening with light syllables in positions 3 and 4 before an early caesura is very rare (see Arnold 194).

-Ge tr. nirṇíjam … yayúḥ as “Staat machen” (make a show), based, he says (n.
+Geldner tr. nirṇíjam … yayúḥ as “Staat machen” (make a show), based, he says (n.

 46d), on śúbhaṃ yā.
 I see no reason to attenuate the sense of nirṇíj-.
 As Scar (284- 85) argues, this stem can be both a concrete noun ‘garment’ and an infin. ‘to array’.